teslamotors/informed/stories/Gotchas/UnnecessaryRendering/InlineFunctions.md

 This will unfortunately result in a re-render of every text field every time the parent re-renders :(

+The form on the left results in excess re-rendering while the form on the rights fields only re-render when they need to.
+To visualize this, the fields turn red every time the input re-renders.

+**Hint:** click on the submit button a few times.

 <!-- STORY -->

 ```jsx